 top of page

-As we anticipate the effects of a new government, your Forum has been closely examining the potential implications for Ottershaw.
-Here’s what we currently foresee:
+Your Forum has been closely examining the potential implications for Ottershaw.

 2. Reestablished Housing Targets: Local councils will be required to meet specific housing targets, for Runnymede this has been stated as 620 houses per year, an increase of 13.6%.
 It has been suggested that this is for 5 years but this could be for longer.
 It is not clear whether planned developments are included in or excluded from this.